The DNS bypass makes sure the web page is resolved to a specified domain name or IP address.

 How to add a DNS bypass

-- Click on the name of a Full page check monitor to open the monitor’s settings.
+- Click on the name of the monitor to open the monitor’s settings.

 - Make sure Browser type Chrome with extra metrics is selected.